 What is it like riding in the van?

 At the time of the reservation, the passenger will be given a pick up time for the driver to arrive at the home.
 Usually 30 minutes prior to appointment if destination is in the same city, Usually 1 hour prior to the appointment if destination is in a different city or the passenger is non ambulatory.
 The pick up time is a “window” – the driver may arrive 15 minutes before or after the given time.
 Please be prepared.
-Drivers' are allowed to wait five (5) minutes after their arrive to the pick-up point for you to board the van.
-The passenger should encounter a courteous, responsible driver who has been trained by the the North Carolina Department of Transportation standards and who submits to random drug and alcohol testing.
+Drivers’ are allowed to wait five (5) minutes after they arrive to the pick-up point for you to board the van.
+The passenger should encounter a courteous, responsible driver who has been trained by the North Carolina Department of Transportation standards and who submits to random drug and alcohol testing.
 The drivers are not allowed to help passengers on or off the vehicle, enter the passengers home, assist with buckling seatbelts, or handling personal belongings.
 If the passenger needs assistance that drivers cannot provide, one attendant is allowed to ride at no additional cost.
 After the appointment, the passenger and/or a representative from the destination will call the office to arrange for the van to come back.
 Usually a passenger will only have to wait 15 minutes or so for the van to return.